AfroDeivid/automatic-interviews-processing/README.md

 The pipeline will automatically:

-- Traverse all subdirectories to locate audio files.
+- Go through all subdirectories to locate audio files.
-- Use the main folder name as the experiment name for the Experiment column in the output CSV.
+- Use the main folder name as the experiment name for the ``Experiment`` column in the output CSV.
 - Output results for each file in text format and structured CSV format.

 ## Outputs